passcod/blook/src/technical/starting-electronics/index.md

 There's plenty of advice and rules that only apply to either high or low speed/frequency signals.
 The goal with most of this advice is to maximise signal _integrity_ or _quality_.

 High speed is often expressed in frequency, but the true determinant is rise time ([Peterson, 2021](https://resources.altium.com/p/what-high-speed-design)).
+That is, even if you don't have a high speed clock signal, you might have high speed electromagnetic waves if you have short rise times.
+A 500ps rise time is equivalent to a 2 gigahertz signal.

 Something that switches less frequently than once a second (e.g. a power enable line for a voltage regulator) is never a worry for signal considerations.
 A line is considered a "signal" from about